sambanks5/BetMonitor/README.md

 - 'Search' function allows users to lookup certain clients & display a feed of their bets
 - Create a daily 'report' of betting activity, returning important daily info such as total stakes, highest spenders, users with most bets, busiest times of the day & more.

+Current UI display:

 ![image](https://github.com/sambanks5/BetMonitor/assets/121309218/1521fb89-6bce-443d-bc13-7cc165d7b3e9)

+To note - 'report' is displaying test data.

 Showing knockbacks in feed:

 ![image](https://github.com/sambanks5/BetMonitor/assets/121309218/8366744d-8f9f-4441-97a5-d24f7b9a5f99)

+Other functions:
+- ability to generate a 'temporary' user password for first account setup.
+- Settings to show/hide text bets, knockbacks and ability to display only high risk bets in the feed.

 Known issues to fix:
 - Currently program is refreshing for new data every 20s.
 At end of the day when there is a lot of data, it can be slow to update as its looping through 2000+ bets.
 Need to make this function more efficient by checking bets have not already been added to dictionary.